 Leveraging existing data sets

-For several decades, state and federal agencies have been analysing earth observation satellite data across the continent to monitor vegetation and land use change since around 1990.
-These programs are outlined on the Framework website.
-Government and science organisations have been able to use this information for regulatory, planning, policy development, international reporting and on-going research.
+State and federal agencies have been analysing earth observation satellite data across the continent to monitor vegetation and land use change since about 1990.
+Government and science organisations have been able to use this information for regulatory, planning, policy development, international reporting and research.
 However it has been difficult, if not impossible, for most individual producers to access and use this information.

 Given the objectives and benefits of a nationally consistent approach, it was agreed that two primary data streams were best suited to report against the agreed Framework indicators.